-This agreement gives more detail about Article V in the Outer Space Treaty and entered into force on 3 December 1968.
-It states all members of the treaty should help astronauts that need help and this was meant to protect astronauts who accidently landed in other countries.
-Also, if space technology lands in another country it must be returned.
+- ✓ This agreement gives more detail about Article V in the Outer Space Treaty. - ✓ It entered into force on 3 December 1968. - ✓ States all members of the treaty should help astronauts that need help and this was meant to protect astronauts who accidently landed in other countries. - ✓ If space technology lands in another country it must be returned.